Sharpe ratio calculator, formula

 3. the risk-free rate.

-The standard deviation of returns represents total risk and should be a positive number.
+The standard deviation of returns represents a security’s total risk and should be a positive number.

 Sharpe ratio formula